meteor-vue/vue-meteor/packages/vue/README.md

 ```

-You can also change the default subcription method be defining the `Vue.config.meteor.subscribe` function:
+You can also change the default subscription method by defining the `Vue.config.meteor.subscribe` function:

 ```javascript